Cells, Ranges, Data

 Number Formatting

-Number formatting allows the user to define how a cell displays text and values.
-The default is “General” which provides basic formatting for both text and numbers.
+Number formatting how numbers, dates, and text are displayed (e.g., currency, percentages, decimal places).
+The default is “General”.
 There are also buttons to increase/decrease the number of displayed decimal places.

 Alignment

-Alignment formatting allows the user to define the position of the data in the cell.
+Alignment formatting defines the position of the data in the cell.
 Users can define horizontal and vertical justifications, increase/decrease indents, wrap text, and more.

 Font